HarshCasper/Rotten-Scripts/CONTRIBUTING.md

 # Contributing Guidelines

-This documentation contains a set ofguidelines to help you during the contribution process.
+This documentation contains a set of guidelines to help you during the contribution process.
 We are happy to welcome all the contributions from anyone willing to improve/add new scripts to this project.
 Thank you for helping out and remember, **no contribution is too small.**

 # Submitting Contributions👩‍💻👨‍💻
 Below you will find the process and workflow used to review and merge your changes.

 ## Step 0 : Find an issue
 - Take a look at the Existing Issues or create your **own** Issues!
 - Wait for the Issue to be assigned to you after which you can start working on it.